Inferred services

 With inferred services, service dependencies are automatically detected from existing span attributes.
 As a result, changing service names (using the service tag) is not required to identify these dependencies.

-Enable DD_TRACE_REMOVE_INTEGRATION_SERVICE_NAMES_ENABLED to ensures no Datadog integration sets service names that are different from the default global service name.
+Enable DD_TRACE_REMOVE_INTEGRATION_SERVICE_NAMES_ENABLED to ensure no Datadog integration sets service names that are different from the default global service name.
 This also improves how service-to-service connections and inferred services are represented in Datadog visualizations, across all supported tracing library languages and integrations.

 Enabling this option may impact existing APM metrics, custom span metrics, trace analytics, retention filters, sensitive data scans, monitors, dashboards, or notebooks that reference the old service names.
 Update these assets to use the global default service tag (service:<DD_SERVICE>).